maoschanz/gedit-plugin-markdown_preview/README.md

 This is a plugin for the Gedit text editor, previewing .md files in the bottom or the side panel.

-Main features (v0.7):
+Main features (v0.8):

 - show a preview of a file
-- dynamically update the preview
+- dynamically update the preview (while remembering the position in the page)
 - zoom in or out on the preview
 - export your preview (to any format supported by [pandoc](https://pandoc.org/))
 - print your preview
-- search in the page
+- search in the preview

-Also:

-- it can insert an image in your file
-- it can insert markdown tags in your text
+- insert an image in your file or other markdown tags in your text
-- it can open most relative links (as an option, because WebKit2GTK can't load URIs with special characters)
-- it can apply a CSS stylesheet to the preview

-The preview can be displayed in the side panel or in the bottom panel, and this setting can be changed dynamically.

 ----